Dealing With Acne: 3 Changes I Made | Skin Care

 When it comes to acne it’s best to work from the inside out.
 When I first experienced acne, I thought that all I had to do was keep my skin clean and the acne would eventually go away.
 That is the case for some people but in my case, I learned that I had to also watch what I was consuming.
 For someone with a huge sweet tooth, this part is still a little challenging for me.
 I still have my days where I will eat sweets, but I’ve cut back tremendously.
 When I stopped consuming a lot of dairy products (I miss ice cream) I noticed a difference as well.

 Once I cut back on dairy and sugar I began to see some changes.
 I was no longer experiencing large breakouts everywhere and I felt better physically also.
 I began making smoothies and finding other alternatives for whenever I crave something sweet.
 Something else I have added to my acne regimen is taking supplements.
 What you consume will show on your skin.
 Also, I know you’ve heard/read it everywhere, but it does help tremendously; DRINK WATER!
-Can’t stress that enough.
+I can’t stress that enough.
 On top of cutting back on certain foods, I increased my intake of water and my skin has been thanking me for it.

 3. Changed up my skin care routine